 The nominating committee is the only PTA committee that the president does not appoint.
 The membership elects this committee before the election of officers.
-Check your current bylaws to determine the month of election, the number of members on your nominating committee, and the number of alternates.
+Check your current bylaws to determine the election month, the number of members on your nominating committee, and the number of alternates.
 (Nominations and Elections article in your Bylaws).
+Confirm that only members of that specific PTA are nominated to serve on the committee and they agree to the nomination.
 Alternates are used if an elected committee member cannot attend the committee meeting.
 Once elected, the committee then elects its chair.